Table of Contents[Hide][Show]

-In similar amusing fashion to the former Vice President’s claim that he invented the Internet, researchers in the current issue of the journal Pediatrics have recommended the “novel approach” of letting a fever run its course in otherwise healthy children.
+In similar amusing fashion to the former Vice President’s claim that he invented the Internet, researchers in the journal Pediatrics have recommended the “novel approach” of letting a fever run its course in otherwise healthy children.
+(1)

 While it may be claimed that this research is somehow “new” and goes against conventional wisdom, this is simply not so.